spatie/laravel-activitylog/README.md

     /**
-     * This model will be used to log activity.
-The only requirement is that
+     * The model used to log the activities.
-     * it should be or extend the Spatie\Activitylog\Models\Activity model.
+     * It should be or extend the Spatie\Activitylog\Models\Activity model.
      */
     'activity_model' => \Spatie\Activitylog\Models\Activity::class,
 ];